Maggie Spencer

 Unique Kiln-Formed Glass

-My studio has been located in Laguna Canyon for over 30 years, and has been the site of dozens of exciting glass workshops year-round.
+My studio was in Laguna Canyon for over 30 years, and has been the site of dozens of exciting glass workshops year-round.
 I exhibited in the Sawdust Art Festival for 23 consecutive years.
 I served for 7 years as Chair, 2 years as Trustee, for the Sawdust Art Enrichment Fund.

 About the Artist